-About a month later, dad was wheeled off the plane in a wheel chair and meeting Sami and I at LAX.
+About a month later, dad has wheeled off the plane in a wheelchair at LAX.
 I was more than happy he had finally made the trip down.
 We were confident we had done the right thing.
 However, my shock at his appearance was hard for me to hide.
-His face was noticeably puffy under his Stetson hat, he wore an over-sized suede suit jacket, slippers instead of shoes because his feet were still swollen, and his legs appeared skeletal though the jeans he wore.
+His face was noticeably puffy under his Stetson hat, he wore an oversized suede suit jacket, and slippers instead of shoes because his feet were still swollen, and his legs appeared skeletal through the jeans he wore.
 Immediately, he could tell I was troubled and asked me what the worry was.
 I bluntly told him that he didn’t look good.
 He was actually surprised.
 He told me about how people specifically complimented him on how good he looked.
 He said, in fact, one time they even applauded when he came back to the Eagles, a local club he frequented in his hometown Vashon Island, WA.
 They were happy to see him alive.

 I wheeled his chair curbside to the truck.
-It was difficult getting him in the passenger seat because he so weak.
+It was difficult getting him in the passenger seat because he was so weak.
 He could barely stand on his own, and lifting himself up was nearly impossible.
 He flopped into the truck and Sami and I helped him straighten out and buckle in.
-As we drove out of airport pick up area, I offered him fresh grapes and noticed that he was literally too weak to pull the grape off the vine.
+As we drove out of the airport pick-up area, I offered him fresh grapes and noticed that he was literally too weak to pull the grape off the vine.

 When dad got to our apartment he showed us his arm and I nearly fainted.
 Had Sami not been there to help bandage him I don’t know what would have happened.
 My head was spinning.

 RENAL DIET DISASTER

 When we arrived at my apartment it was time to bandage the wounds and I was not prepared.
 In fact, I was completely panicked.
 I second-guessed myself and our decision to bring him to LA.
 I hadn’t juiced what did I know?
 I questioned myself.
 He was so frail and weak, I was stunned.